Solving the Execution Gap: From Segmentation to Action

 A consulting engagement follows a familiar timeline.
 Three to six months of discovery and analysis.
 A deliverable.
 Then an implementation phase that depends entirely on the customer's internal resources and often stalls or never fully completes.

-This timeline isn't faster because the work is simpler.
-It's faster because AI handles the processing that used to consume months of manual effort: data cleaning, enrichment, pattern recognition across millions of records.
+This is possible because AI handles the processing that used to consume months of manual effort: data cleaning, enrichment, pattern recognition across millions of records.
+The expertise focuses on strategic interpretation and business context instead of spending the first three months on data preparation.

 What Changes in the CRM